Advanced Search

 SHAO Jie and CHENG Qiyu.
 E-FCNN for tiny facial expression recognition[J].
 Applied Intelligence, 2021, 51(1): 549–559. doi: 10.1007/s10489-020-01855-5.

 KRIZHEVSKY A, SUTSKEVER I, and HINTON G E. ImageNet classification with deep convolutional neural networks[C].
-Proceedings of the 26th Annual Conference on Neural Information Processing Systems, Lake Tahoe, USA, 2012: 1106–1114.
+The 26th Annual Conference on Neural Information Processing Systems, Lake Tahoe, USA, 2012: 1106–1114.

 SIMONYAN K and ZISSERMAN A. Very deep convolutional networks for large-scale image recognition[C].
 3rd International Conference on Learning Representations, San Diego, USA, 2015: 236–238. (查阅网上资料, 未找到本条文献页码, 请确认).